 To make more room in your home, pack up and store summer clothing.

-Before you put your patio furniture away for the winter, clean it good to help avoid issues like mildew or mold forming.
+Before you put your patio furniture away for the winter, clean it well to help avoid issues like mildew or mold forming.
 If your furniture is vinyl or plastic use hot water, soap, and a sponge.
-For wicker or wood furniture use oil soap to clean and finish it with a furniture-grade paste wax.
+For wicker or wood furniture use oil soap to clean and finish it with furniture-grade paste wax.

-For metal furniture scrub away any rust with a wire brush and then apply paste wax.
+For metal furniture, scrub away any rust with a wire brush and then apply paste wax.
 For canvas furniture use an upholstery cleaner to scrub it clean.
 Store your patio furniture inside for winter, either in a storage locker or your garage or storage shed.
 Use fitted covers over the cushions and tie the covers to keep them in place to protect them from the elements.